AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-system-defaults/lock-or-unlock-project-preferences-for-groups-system.md

 ---
 # Lock or unlock project preferences for all groups in the system

-Groups in your organization might need a project preference configured differently for their unique workf lows.
+Groups in your organization might need a project preference configured differently for their unique workflows.
 You can unlock the preference for all groups throughout the organization so that they can configure it on their own.

-When a preference is unlocked and the group administrator modifies it, the projects associated with the group acquire the configuration for that preference from the [!UICONTROL group-level] setting instead of from the [!UICONTROL system-level] setting.
+When a preference is unlocked and the group administrator modifies it, the projects associated with the group acquire the configuration for that preference from the group-level setting instead of from the system-level setting.

 ## Access requirements